mpampuch/pytorch-notes/README.md

 Now our data flows through the model with no errors and outputs a tensor with a size of `[1, 10]`.
 That makes sense since we performed a forward pass on 1 image that could be classified as any one of 10 classes.

+Once you've ensured there's no shape issues that can exist in your model you can go ahead and comment out or remove all the `print` statements in the forward function.

 ## Loss functions
 - BCEWithLogitsLoss() # Binary classification